efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

 Some usefull alias node are buitl-in like :

-- :class:`pydevmgr_core.DequeNode` which allow to fifo values of several nodes at each download.
+- :class:`pydevmgr_core.nodes.DequeList` which allow to fifo values of several nodes at each download.
 Usefull for plot for instance.
-- :class:`pydevmgr_core.LocalTimeNode`, :class:`pydevmgr_elt.LocalUtcNode` to deal with time stamps
+- :class:`pydevmgr_core.nodes.DateTime`, :class:`pydevmgr_elt.nodes.UtcTime` to deal with time stamps
-- :class:`pydevmgr_core.AllTrue`, :class:`pydevmgr_core.AnyTrue`, :class:`pydevmgr_core.AllFalse`, :class:`pydevmgr_core.AnyFalse` to combine
+- :class:`pydevmgr_core.nodes.AllTrue`, :class:`pydevmgr_core.nodes.AnyTrue`, :class:`pydevmgr_core.nodes.AllFalse`, :class:`pydevmgr_core.nodes.AnyFalse` to combine
   the logic of several nodes.
-- :class:`pydevmgr_core.InsideIntervalNode` To check if a value is inside a given interval
+- :class:`pydevmgr_core.nodes.InsideInterval` To check if a value is inside a given interval
-- :class:`pydevmgr_core.PosNameNode`  return names for given position
+- :class:`pydevmgr_core.nodes.PosName`  return names for given position

 GUIS